jmigual/APATeoria/Real Time Systems/lesson_04.md

 **Take away message**:

-- EDF is good
+- EDF is a good policy for preemptive tasks but not for non-preemptive tasks
-- Test
+- It is not an optimal policy among work-conserving scheduling policies for non-preemptive tasks